allegro/turnilo/README.md

 Start off by running an example (static) dataset:

 ```
-pivot --examples
+swiv --examples
 ```

 ### Run with Druid

-Next connect Pivot to your broker by simply pointing it to your broker host
+Next connect Swiv to your broker by simply pointing it to your broker host

 ```
-pivot --druid your.druid.broker.host:8082
+swiv --druid your.druid.broker.host:8082
 ```

-Pivot will automatically introspect your Druid cluster and figure out your dimensions and measures.
+Swiv will automatically introspect your Druid cluster and figure out your dimensions and measures.

-**Note:** if Pivot starts up and gives you a query error it is most likely because it could not properly introspect your schema.
+**Note:** if Swiv starts up and gives you a query error it is most likely because it could not properly introspect your schema.
-You probably have some *hyperUnique* column that Pivot is trying to SUM over.
+You probably have some *hyperUnique* column that Swiv is trying to SUM over.
-You will have to provide Pivot with a config file as in the nest section.
+You will have to provide Swiv with a config file as in the nest section.

 ### Create a config

-In general Pivot will never know your schema as well as you.
+In general Swiv will never know your schema as well as you.
-To get a better experience you should create a [config](https://github.com/implydata/pivot/blob/master/docs/configuration.md) and provide it to Pivot.
+To get a better experience you should create a [config](https://github.com/yahoo/swiv/blob/master/docs/configuration.md) and provide it to Swiv.
-The fastest way to create a config is to have Pivot do it for you.
+The fastest way to create a config is to have Swiv do it for you.

 ```
-pivot --druid your.druid.broker.host:8082 --print-config --with-comments > config.yaml
+swiv --druid your.druid.broker.host:8082 --print-config --with-comments > config.yaml
 ```

-The `--print-config` option will make Pivot run through its regular introspection and then, instead of tarting a server, dump the YAML onto the stdout and exit.
+The `--print-config` option will make Swiv run through its regular introspection and then, instead of tarting a server, dump the YAML onto the stdout and exit.

 ```
-pivot --config config.yaml
+swiv --config config.yaml
 ```

 Now open the config in your favorite editor and adjust to taste.
-Make sure to read through the [documentation](https://github.com/implydata/pivot/blob/master/docs/configuration.md) about the possible configuration options.
+Make sure to read through the [documentation](https://github.com/yahoo/swiv/blob/master/docs/configuration.md) about the possible configuration options.

 ## Development

-Here are the steps to clone Pivot and run it as a developer.
+Here are the steps to clone Swiv and run it as a developer.

 Firstly make sure you have the latest node (>= 5.5.x) and gulp installed: